f4exb/sdrangel/plugins/channelrx/demodft8/readme.md

     - **2**: European VHF (4 char locator) minor change to standard message above
     - **3**: Russian RTTY
     - **4**: Non standard call
     - **5**: European VHF (6 char locator).
-The report + QSO number is appended to first call area not to pollute the second call area which contains only a callsign, This is slightly diffrent from the standard.
+The report + QSO number is appended to first call area not to pollute the second call area which contains only a callsign, This is slightly different from the standard.
   - **P**: LDPC decoder pass index that was successful (0 to 2) as there are 3 passes
   - **OKb**: Number of correct bits in the message before FEC correction.
 Maximum is 174 in which case no FEC would be needed.
   - **dt**: Message start time shift in seconds from standard FT8 time slot